 Further, this blog is an awareness stage blog, meaning it is merely an educational blog to inform you about a topic relevant to your business and day-to-day duties.
 In the awareness stage, people are likely not looking for your property yet.
 They are, however, looking for resources on the location, places to eat nearby, and what goes on in the neighborhood.

 Do the same thing based on possible searches in the decision stage and the consideration stage.
-Keep up with building content around these searches, and your property management SEO will improve slowly but surely.
+Keep up with building content around these searches, and your multifamily SEO will improve slowly but surely.

 Want to learn more about property management SEO strategies?
 Check out our apartment SEO series on our YouTube channel for quick tips and step-by-step guides!